 Summary of the premise:

 Silly?
 Yes.
 It's very silly.
+Parts of it are quite endearing, as well.
 It’s similar to Hadashi no Gen in the sense that the tone can be kind of inconsistent.
 Unlike Hadashi no Gen this movie isn’t semi-biographical in nature, so the tone shifts don’t feel natural.
-It’s every saccharine copypasta your drunk aunt has DMed you over Facebook, but a movie.
 Hadashi no Gen, its sequel, and Kuroi Ame ni Utarete are all interesting, relevant, and worth watching if you’re interested in Hiroshima pieces, but you can skip Kuro ga Ita Natsu.
 Of all the anime released by GEN Productions, this one is the strangest.
 Why did Nakazawa Keiji feel the need to adapt this story to film?
 I don’t know, it’s a very ill-fitting choice.
-I wouldn’t call it a waste of time, just time better spent watching more substantive pieces.
+I wouldn’t call it a waste of time, just time better spent watching more culturally and/or historically relevant pieces.